-Toast to a Cure is an annual event that raises funds for the International Foundation for CDKL5 Research (IFCR), a charitable organization with an all-volunteer staff (parents of affected children) that has been the forefront of expanding the research efforts surrounding CDKL5 Deficiency, both scientific and clinical, while helping affected individuals and their families to thrive.
+Now on its 7th edition, Toast to a Cure is an annual event that raises funds for the International Foundation for CDKL5 Research (IFCR), a charitable organization with an all-volunteer staff (parents of affected children) that has been the forefront of expanding the research efforts surrounding CDKL5 Deficiency while helping affected individuals and their families to thrive.

 CDKL5 Deficiency Disorder (CDD) is a seizure disorder which affects how the brain cells connect.
 It is named after the gene involved and is the result of a random alteration in the gene prior to birth.
 The seizures are difficult to control and most of the children affected have significant motor and cognitive delays, gastrointestinal problems and vision issues.

-It will take all of us to help move CDKL5 research forward, so we hope you'll join us this year and virtually toast with us from near or far!
+It will take all of us to help move CDKL5 research forward, so we hope you'll join us this year and toast to a cure with us!
 Donations are accepted both electronically and via mail; no gift is too small, and every contribution helps fund ground-breaking research to create treatments and a cure for CDKL5 Deficiency that could change the future for so many families.

 THANK YOU, from the bottom of our hearts.